 If you have a pet, you may have noticed them shaking their bodies after an exciting or frightening experience.
-That’s them VCA Animal Hospitals “Signs Your Dog Is Stressed and How to Relieve It” View Source .
+That’s them literally shaking off their stress VCA Animal Hospitals “Signs Your Dog Is Stressed and How to Relieve It” View Source .

 Regulating the nervous system is a big part of somatic therapy—a holistic approach to therapeutic healing work that aims to heal a person with mental and physical exercises.
 While you can’t truly “reset” your nervous system, you can take steps to restore it with relaxation techniques and other practices that may help restore balance.

 How Do I Know If My Nervous System Needs A Break?

 You don’t always need to work with a somatic therapist to restore your nervous system—there are plenty of exercises you can do on your own.
 But first, you’ll have to learn how to identify when your nervous system is out of balance.